Apply for 2023 Admission

 Our MEd programs are innovative, current, and practitioner-oriented programs designed to create scholars of the profession.
-Graduate Programs in Education has conceptualized and designed the MEd as a direct pathway into the professional Education Doctorate (EdD).
+Graduate Programs in Education has conceptualized and designed the MEd as a possible pathway into the professional Education Doctorate (EdD).

 Topics are offered in face-to-face, fully online and blended (combined face-to-face and online) options.
 Blended topics begin with face-to-face classes at the University of Calgary, during Summer, with online follow up.
 Courses 2 (Fall), 3 (Winter), and 4 (Spring) are delivered fully online.
 Check each topic to confirm format for delivery.